 [Plunge-stepping in style!]

-[Approaching the high bivy site (by the small tarn) with Mount Marlborough in the background - could this end up being my 400th peak?]
+[Approaching the high bivy site with Mount Marlborough in the background - could this end up being my 400th peak?]

-[Coming back to camp with plenty of sunlight left in the day]
+[Coming back to camp with plenty of sunlight left in the day.
+And what a day it was!]

 After enjoying such a great day on Joffre we sat down for supper and made plans to get up early on Sunday for an attempt at Mount Marlborough.
 We knew that it's steep northwest face required stable (frozen) snow and we knew that a good part of it had already slid so we didn't want to take unnecessary risks.
 I turned in around 21:00 with the sun still quite high in the western horizon.
-The calming sound of a nearby waterfall ensured that I was soon dead to the world.
+The calming sound of a nearby waterfall ensured that I was soon dead to the world, ending one of my all-time favorite days in my beloved Rockies.